ShridharPol/Skin-Lesion-Classifier/README.md

 ## Motivation

-Early detection of skin cancers such as **melanoma** is critical.
+Early detection of serious skin conditions — including cancers like melanoma as well as other lesions such as ulcers, keratoses, and vascular growths — is critical for timely treatment.
 However, access to dermatologists is often lacking in underserved areas.

 This project aims to:

-- Build a **lightweight deep learning model** that can run on mobile or low-end devices.
+- Explore whether a lightweight deep learning model (e.g., MobileNetV2) could be suitable for future offline deployment on mobile or edge devices in low-resource settings.

-- Evaluate whether pre-trained models like MobileNetV2 are viable for this task.
+- Test the feasibility through a trained prototype model.

-- Deploy a **minimal web-based app** for skin lesion prediction.
+- Demonstrate the concept via a minimal web-based Streamlit app.

-- Lay the groundwork for future improvements using **GANs**, **segmentation**, or **clinical data**.
+- Lay the groundwork for future improvements using GANs, segmentation, or integration with clinical data.

 ---